Silchar: Language movement in Barak Valley

-After the popular revolt, the Assam government had to withdraw the circular and Bengali was ultimately given official status in the three districts of Barak Valley.
+After the revolt, the Assam government withdrew the circular and Bengali was ultimately given official status in the three districts of Barak Valley.
 Section 5 of Assam Act XVIII, 1961, safeguards the use of Bengali in the Cachar district.
 It says, “Without prejudice to the provisions contained in Section 3, the Bengali language shall be used for administrative and other official purposes up to and including district level.”